 The significance of the law of Diminishing Returns can be understood by referring to the theory of production.

-To properly illustrate the law of Diminishing Returns, some examples are giving in this article
+To properly illustrate the law of Diminishing Returns, some examples are given in this article

 Significance of the Law of Diminishing Returns